 Open air, clean space, surrounded by nature —

 We look forward to welcoming you as a guest to our newly renovated winery this season.
 We want your experience at Benjamin Bridge to be safe, enjoyable, and relaxed.
-Our winery is wheelchair accessible.
+Our winery building and surrounding area is wheelchair accessible and well-signed.

 What the Benjamin Bridge team is doing within our operations to keep you, our team, and our community safe: